Contact Details

 Service Description

-The perinatal mental health service is a specialist service for women who are planning a pregnancy, are pregnant or have a baby up to 12 months old who have serious or complex mental health needs.
+The perinatal mental health service is a specialist service for women or birthing people who are planning a pregnancy, are pregnant or have a baby up to 12 months old who have serious or complex mental health needs.
+We can offer support, where appropriate, up to their baby's second birthday.

 North East Hampshire

-Women who are registered with a GP in North East Hampshire should be referred to the perinatal service run by Southern Health.
-For more information visit their website.
+Women and birthing people who are registered with a GP in North East Hampshire should be referred to the perinatal service run by Southern Health.
+For more information visit Southern Health's website.

 Referral Process